thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 ` app/controllers/summaries_controller.rb@c5a44aaa1:9,24

-Now the extracted class performs exactly the same logic as `constantize`, so let's use it:
+The extracted class performs exactly the same logic as `constantize`, so let's use it:

 ` app/controllers/summaries_controller.rb@2c632f078:9,15